Tagged — Jamie Lyons

 22 entries

 Music doesn't influence shit.
-That's the word people use when they're afraid of the truth.
+Influence.
+That's the word people use when they're afraid of the truth, the word critics use when they want to commit to the smallest possible claim, a word that hedges, a word that lies.
 Music doesn't gently suggest.
-It doesn't politely recommend.
-Music grabs you by the throat at three in the morning and makes you remember that one summer when everything mattered, when you were alive enough to bleed.
+Music doesn't politely recommend.
+Music doesn't influence.
+Music grabs you by the throat at two forty five in the morning and makes you remember that one spring night when everything mattered, when you were alive enough to bleed, when you hadn't yet figured out how to wall yourself off from the world… for what you thought was your own protection.

-Every type of music, from Callas murdering them softly at the Palais Garnier to Pigpen's whiskey-soaked blues, from the avant-garde noise merchants to whatever saccharine pop garbage your nephew won't shut up about, they're all doing the same essential thing: They're telling me who I am before I figured it out myself.
+Every type of music.
+From Callas murdering them softly at the Palais Garnier to Ron Pigpen's whiskey-soaked blues, from the avant-garde noise merchants torturing their synthesizers in basement venues to whatever saccharine pop garbage my nephew won't shut up about (and yes, even that, especially that, because the saccharine pop is doing the same work just with worse production values), they're all doing the same essential thing.
+They're telling me who I am before I figured it out myself.
 That Kronos Quartet piece that made me weep?
 That wasn't them.
-That was me, recognizing my own ghost in the sound.
+That was me.
+That was me recognizing my own ghost in the sound, the ghost that was already in the room before the music even began, the ghost the music just gave a shape and a body to.

-The cathedral organs, the three-chord punk snarl, the Indian tabla conversations that spiral into infinity, they're not backgrounds to my life, they're the architecture of consciousness itself.
-Sound shapes the spaces I inhabit.
-It tells me when to fuck, when to fight, when to finally admit I'm terrified of dying alone.
+The cathedral organs.
+The three-chord punk snarl.
+The Indian tabla conversations that spiral into infinity and don't seem to need a destination.
+They're not backgrounds to my life.
+They're the architecture of consciousness itself.
+Sound shapes the spaces I inhabit, builds the rooms I'm able to think inside of, decides what kinds of thoughts are even available to me on a given morning, afternoon or evening.
+Sound tells me when to fuck, when to fight, when to weep at a stoplight for no reason that would survive being explained to anyone… when to finally admit I'm terrified of dying alone.

-The experimental composers torturing cellos in abandoned warehouses, the grandmother humming Puccini while folding laundry, the kid in his bedroom making beats on a laptop held together with electrical tape, they're all engaged in the same savage, necessary act: translating the inchoate scream of being alive into something the rest of us can finally understand.
+The experimental composers torturing cellos in abandoned warehouses.
+The grandmother humming Puccini while folding laundry.
+The kid in his bedroom making beats on a laptop held together with electrical tape and refusing to wait for permission.
+They're all engaged in the same savage, necessary act.
+The same one.
+Translating the inchoate scream of being alive into something the rest of us can finally understand, or almost understand, or at least be in the same room with for three or four minutes without flinching.

-Music is the thing that was there before language and will be there after.
+Music is the thing that was there before language.
+It will be there after.
+Before and after.
 It's not about anything.
 It is everything.
-The shape of every moment I've ever lived, crystallized into vibration and air.
+The shape of every moment I've ever lived, every moment I've ever lost, every moment I'm still hoping I get to live, crystallized into vibration and air.

 The Body Remembers What the Church Forgot